zahi1/the-motion-hub/README.md

 # The Motion Hub

 Welcome to **The Motion Hub**!
-This is a video-sharing app where users can sign up, log in, and share their creativity with others.
+This is a dancing app where users can sign up, log in, and share their creativity with others.
 Below is a quick overview of the features included in this project.

 ---